How Long Does it Take to Learn Guitar?

 Acquiring any skill in life takes time, and this is the first thing you need to be completely aware of – you have to invest the time to reap the benefits.

-If you practice for 45 minutes a day for a month, you can expect to get pretty far.
+If you practice for 45 minutes a day for a month or two, you can expect to get pretty far.

 At this point, you should start to have an understanding of the major scale, as all music revolves around this.